 From 2016 to 2019, the WEA are taking part in the New Leaf project, which aims to support a minimum of 2,800 residents across Cheshire closer or into employment.

-New Leaf is funded by the European Social Fund and the National Lottery, through the Big Lottery Fund
+New Leaf is funded by the European Social Fund and the National Lottery Community Fund.